JoshuaCarroll/MorseJs/README.md

 #### Contributing

-Contributions to this project can be made by using the program and providing feedback or by assisting in the programming and submitting pull requests.
-In either case, please read the [contributing page](https://github.com/JoshuaCarroll/MorseJs/blob/master/CONTRIBUTING.md) for instructions.
+Contributions to this project can be made by using it and providing feedback or by assisting in the programming.
+Pull requests are very welcome!
+Please try to follow these simple rules if applicable:

+* Submit pull requests to the Development branch.
+* Please create a separate Pull Request for every unrelated change you make.
+* Make sure your patches are well tested.
+* Update the README if applicable.
+* Please do not change the version number.